-A course that really helped me when I was trying to figure out how to get more traffic and generate more sales was PotPieGirl's Pinterest Playbook.
+A course that I recommend that can really help you when you are trying to figure out how to get more traffic and generate more sales is Carly's Pinteresting Strategies.

 The reason why I promote her course over the thousands of other ones available is because she actually has knowledge to give you that isn't rehashed or expensive.

 Most pinterest courses are the same old tips stuffed together in a pretty format on a well-formatted website being sold for a crazy $200.
 You buy a book like that and wind up regretting it because NOTHING improves.

 Pinteresting Stratgies' no BS approach and $47 price tag is a lot more trustworthy.